A water fountain with the Radcliffe Observatory Tower behind

 Statement of purpose

-You should provide a statement of purpose, written in English, evidencing your motivation and suitability for graduate study at Oxford.
+You should provide a statement of purpose of around 500 words, written in English, evidencing your motivation and suitability for graduate study at Oxford.

 Your commitment to the study of Judaism and Christianity in the Graeco-Roman World and further indication of how you meet the required level of ability in both Hebrew and Greek will be assessed.
 The statement may also include details of your possible future research plans, career aspirations, and what you hope to do with this Oxford qualification.